louisswarren/louisswarren.github.io/_posts/2017-10-19-drinker-paradox.md

 title: Classifying the Drinker Paradox and its Dual
 ---

-Slides for a talk I am giving at Swansea University
+Slides for a seminar I gave at Swansea University

 ##### Abstract